 If the above fails to resolve your complaint, and you want to take it further, you should contact either the primary care practitioner providing the service (such as your GP, or consultant) or the NHS organisation concerned.
 This is known as a local resolution.

 If you are making a complaint orally, a written record of the complaint should be taken by a member of staff and you should receive a copy of that record.
 If you are sending a written complaint, you should keep a copy of your original letter, and any other subsequent correspondence.
 These may be needed if you decide to appeal against a decision regarding your complaint.

 You should receive a response from the primary care practitioner within 10 working days, or from the chief executive of the NHS organisation involved within 25 working days, although this deadline can be extended with your permission.

-Independent Complaints and Advocacy Services (ICAS)
+Independent Health Complaints Advocacy Services